LPF-Defense: 3D Adversarial Defense based on Frequency Analysis: Experimental Results

 In Method 2, the accuracy increases with increasing the parameter $S$.
-At first (in the lower $S$ values), the appearance of the objects (as initially shown in Figure \ref{fig1:vis}) is far from the original data and model training is done only with these objects.
-In these cases ($S = 8,\, 12,\, 20$) and it makes sense for the model to predict lower accuracy than the standard accuracy (Method 1).
+At first (in the lower $S$ values), the appearance of the objects (as initially shown in Fig. \ref{Fig1}) is far from the original data and the model training is done only with these objects.
+In these cases ($S = 8,\, 12,\, 20$), it would be reasonable for the model to predict lower accuracy than the standard (Method 1).
 As $S$ increases ($S = 50, \, 100$), it is observed that the accuracy grows higher than Method 1.
-The appearance (refer to Figure \ref{fig1:vis}) is more similar to the original one.
+The appearance (refer to Fig. \ref{Fig1}) is more similar to the original one.
 Also, unlike Method 1, the training data still does not contain all high-frequency information, resulting in a better performance.
 In Method 3, adding $D_{LP}$ to $D$ increases the accuracy in all different $S$ values.
 It seems that injecting low-frequency data ($D_{LP}$) alongside $D$ can robust the model even against the original data.
 More interestingly, this accuracy peaks at $S = 20$.
 However, by increasing $S$, the accuracy remains higher than Method 1.
-In fact, this analysis shows that removing tiny perturbations from training data in specific directions (high frequency) can lead to boost the model robustness.
+In fact, this analysis shows that by removing tiny perturbations from the training data in specific directions (high frequency) can lead to boost the model robustness.